 The following citation is appropriate for referencing the use of the stimuli provided for download:

 Nosek, B. A., Smyth, F. L., Hansen, J. J., Devos, T., Lindner, N. M., Ratliff (Ranganath), K. A., Smith, C. T., Olson, K. R., Chugh, D., Greenwald, A. G., & Banaji, M. R. (2007).
 Pervasiveness and correlates of implicit attitudes and stereotypes.
-European Review of Social Psychology,18, 36-88.
+European Review of Social Psychology, 18, 36-88.

-The anonymous data collected on the Project Implicit Demonstration website is made publicly available so that scientists journalists, educators, and others can use it to better understand attitudes and stereotypes.
+publicly available so that scientists journalists, educators, and others can use it to better understand attitudes and stereotypes.
 Project Implicit also maintains a list of published research papers that utilize data from the Project Implicit Demonstration website.

 6 young (3 male, 3 female) and 6 old (3 male, 3 female) morphed white faces cropped at forehead and chin.
 From the “age attitude" task.